inesgh1/Ines-s-Blog/_posts/2024-10-16-Optimization.markdown

 ---
 layout: post
 title: Optimizing SQL Queries in BigQuery
-date: 2024-10-17
+date: 2024-10-15
-description: Optimizing SQL Queries in BigQuery: A Deep Dive into Partitioned Tables, CTEs, and Views
+description: This is a A Step-by-Step Guide to Optimizing SQL Queries
-img: how-to-start.jpg # Add image post (optional)
+img: Heading.png # Add image post (optional)
-tags: [Programming, Learn,flask,transformers] # add tag
+tags: [Programming,Etl,SQL,BigQuery,data engineering] # add tag
 ---
 # Optimizing SQL Queries in BigQuery: A Deep Dive into Partitioned Tables, CTEs, and Views